jack-michaud/magicmirror2-react-module/README.md

 ## Features
 - 🔥 Hot Module Reloading (HMR)
 - 🗲 JSX rendering with Babel and Webpack
+- 🧲 Get the vanilla MM module's `this` in a context for easy access to the module configuration
 - ⚓ Standalone mode (build your plugin for release without worrying about running webpack dev server)

 ## Why?